 As you consider your college options, we want to provide you with resources that will guide you through the admission process and show you how we support our students.
 We want you to #BeAZag!

-- Submit your application for admission by the Early Action deadline of November 15, or the Regular Decision deadline of February 1.
+- Submit your application for admission by December 1, the late consideration deadline is February 1.
 You can complete your application for admission at www.commonapp.org.
 Students are NOT required to have a social security number to submit the Common Application.

 - Your application for admission will automatically be reviewed by the Office of Admission to determine eligibility for merit-based scholarships.
 Gonzaga merit scholarship information (en Español).

 - For additional questions about admission and scholarships to Gonzaga contact Zucel Aguilar in the Office of Admission at 509-313-6576 or email@example.com.